 The bill codifies the Ohio Attorney General's opinion that the "annual undergraduate tuition charged to Ohio residents" calculated by the Ohio Tuition Trust Authority should not reflect tuition reductions that are granted in varying amounts to Ohio residents who are students of institutions of higher education.
-The bill further clarifies that a tuition reduction given to all Ohio residents enrolled in a state university, including the minimum amount of a variable scholarship that all Ohio residents receive, must be accounted for in that calculation.
 The Authority calculates the "annual undergraduate tuition charged to Ohio residents" as a component of determining the "weighted average tuition."
 The "weighted average tuition" is used to determine the cost and redemption value of pre-paid tuition credits for the Ohio College Savings Plan.